lilytagvoryan/cse15l-lab-reports/lab3.md

 ```
                 petition was pending, Binalshibh lived in Hamburg and associated with individuals
 ```
 What this command searched for was the line(s) ending in "ls" as written with the "$" to indicate the end of the search.
-It printed the line ending in "ls" within a text file in 911report.
+It printed the line ending in "ls" within a text file in 911report that permits the user to find the specific area where the ending of the word may be.
 ```
 grep "ce$" technical/government/About_LSC/Progress_report.txt
 ```